What is Narrative Therapy?

 Anyone who resonates with my approach and its values, people who may struggle to find a good fit with other counselors, or people who are new to therapy and looking for a comfortable, personal and respectful relationship.

-I enjoy working with people of all ages whether they want to come alone or with a friend or family members.
+These days I mostly work with adults, but I enjoy working with people of all ages whether they want to come alone or with a friend or family members.
 (For children interested in counseling, family engagement is the preferred approach).

 How long will it take for things to get better?